The baby expo and doula marketing: Tips for your doula booth and baby fairs

 Share the work

-While you could certainly plan a birth and baby fair all on your own, it will be a lot more enjoyable as a team effort, working together with a few other like-minded businesses.
+While you could certainly plan a birth and baby expo all on your own, it will be a lot more enjoyable as a team effort, working together with a few other like-minded businesses.
 Recruit a team of volunteers to help with set-up, the greeting table at the event, and clean-up (which admittedly is harder to get volunteers for).
 New doulas are often more than willing to contribute, as this is a great chance to get connected with other business owners in the birth or postpartum community.

 Have fun with the decor